Quantum Break (Xbox One)

 The first State of Decay was an excellent Xbox 360 exclusive, but there's no doubt that its follow-up, State of Decay 2, takes things to an entirely level.

-Introducing way more depth to the game's core mechanics along with the addition of online co-operative play for the first time, it may have received mixed reviews back at launch for a variety of reasons, but developer Undead Labs has been hard at work, fixing and improving and adding to the mix for well over three years now with a ton of extra features, many of them available for free and/or included with Xbox Game Pass.
+Introducing way more depth to the game's core mechanics along with the addition of online co-operative play for the first time, it may have received mixed reviews back at launch for a variety of reasons, but developer Undead Labs has been hard at work, fixing and improving and adding to the mix for well over six years now with a ton of extra features, many of them available for free and/or included with Xbox Game Pass.
 If you like zombie games, if you're a fan of all things survival, this is a perfect blend of the two that serves up an almost endless amount of zombie-slaying action.

 • Xbox Game Pass?
 Yes